ASIC Monitoring

 - The egress queue length histogram and the latency histogram can monitor a specific traffic class for a port or range of ports.
 Traffic class 0 through 7 is for unicast traffic and traffic class 8 through 15 is for multicast traffic.

-- The counter histogram can monitor the following counter types:
+- The counter rate histogram can monitor the following counter types to report the changes in counter data between samples.

 - Received packet counters (